Alarm Grows In France Over Anti-Semitic Violence

 Twelve years ago, "there was a Jewish man who was murdered because people thought he was rich, that he had money," she said.
 "He was tortured for 21 days.
 I did the march for him.
 I hoped I would never have to wear this star again, and sadly enough, I'm wearing it today."

-Knoll's murder is the latest in a decade-long string of killings in France that has caused increasing alarm in the country's Jewish community — and beyond.
+Knoll's murder is the latest in a decade-long string of killings in France that have caused increasing alarm in the country's Jewish community — and beyond.
 Other Jewish victims of violence in recent years include a teacher and three students who were killed in the southern city of Toulouse in 2012 by radical Islamist Mohammed Merah.
 In 2015, four people were shot dead in a kosher supermarket.

 After Knoll's death — which followed the murder of another Jewish woman last year in the same Paris neighborhood — some have been calling for "the truth" to be spoken about the "new anti-Semitism."
 As the country engages in soul-searching about the violence, many have laid blame for that anti-Semitism on French Muslims.
-But others argue the picture is more complex, and its causes deserve serious attention.
+But others argue the picture is more complex and its causes deserve serious attention.

 "Anti-Semitism of ignorance, poverty and the ghetto"

-Last month, the conservative daily Le Figaro, historian and essayist Jacques Julliard wrote, "The new anti-Semitism in France today is a Muslim anti-Semitism.
+Last month, in the conservative daily Le Figaro, historian and essayist Jacques Julliard wrote, "The new anti-Semitism in France today is a Muslim anti-Semitism.
 But it is not being said, because people are afraid of stigmatizing Muslims or setting off a wave of Islamophobia."

 A few weeks later, more than 250 French celebrities and politicians, including former President Nicolas Sarkozy and three former prime ministers, signed a manifesto condemning the "new anti-Semitism," which they blamed on "Islamic radicalization."